Green Heart Love

 • 1 whole shallot

-• 3 whole serrano chilis or preferred green chili
+• 3 whole serrano chilis (green) deseed for less heat

 • 2 tablespoon lemon juice